 My challenge this year was how to post a few festive dessert recipes that covered all these angles: serves a smaller-more intimate gathering, fun to make so you can get the whole family involved, simple ingredients, a show stopper, a make-ahead dessert, and delicious.
 Then, I remembered the icebox cake I made filming CBC’s Best Recipes Ever.

-Now, in the recipe below, I wanted to add a punch of cherry flavor so the simplest way to do this was by folding in Bonne Maman‘s low sugar Intense Cherry Spread.
+Now, in the recipe below, I wanted to add a punch of cherry flavor.
+The simplest way to do this was by folding in Bonne Maman‘s low sugar Intense Cherry Spread.
 I also wanted to make it a little more elevated, so why not mascarpone?
 Don’t like cherry?
 Replace the cherry spread with your favorite Bonne Maman flavor.

 Cherry Mascarpone Ice Box Cake